 Yet Joan did not attack, for she could see all too clearly that this conflict could not be concluded by mere butchery of her enemy.
 In her wisdom, she instead gathered to her all of the greatest warriors of their age.
 Some history remembers as heroes, others as villains, but all were legends even in their own time.
 Mighty Hadra, Joan of Methalia, Raga the Silver Wolf, Keldon Auldgard, Nikura Deadheart and a handful of others banded together with common purpose.
 With Vand as their guide they journeyed in secret through the enemy's portal to confront the Fae on their own ground.

-There they discovered the tragic truth – that the Fae Warlords had been outcasts amongst their own people, and their cruel legacy had been casually overlooked by the Fae who thought them better off forgotten.
+There they discovered the tragic truth – that the Fae Warlords had been outcasts and failures amongst their own people, and their cruel legacy had been casually overlooked by the Elder Fae, who had gladly sent off to a foreign realm to be forgotten.
 The arrival of the humans was a sobering and chilling discovery, for here was a handful of mortal warriors who now stood toe to toe with the mighty Fae as equals, demanding that the Fae recall their errant sons or face invasion from the land of humanity.

 The Fae, humbled by Joan and her fellows, complied.
 The portal to the human realm was placed under strict guard on both sides, and to this day the Ilse of Xir remains a forbidden place to all but those who guard it.